 People often use PCOS and PCOD interchangeably, but they are different.

-• PCOD (Polycystic Ovarian Disease): This is a condition where the ovaries release immature or partially mature eggs.
-It is a milder condition than PCOS with symptoms like heavy or light bleeding during menstruation, weight gain, and hair loss.
-It happens because of a deficiency of reproductive hormones like FSH (Follicle-stimulating hormone) and LH (luteinizing hormone).
+- PCOD (Polycystic Ovarian Disease): This is a condition where the ovaries release immature or partially mature eggs.
+It is a milder condition than PCOS, with symptoms like heavy or light bleeding during menstruation, weight gain, and hair loss.
+It happens because of a deficiency in reproductive hormones such as FSH (Follicle-stimulating hormone) and LH (luteinizing hormone).

 In both cases, lifestyle changes for good health and early diagnosis play a huge role in management.